+• any relevant dates when actions related to the concern took place.
 This information should demonstrate that there are reasonable grounds for the concern to be acted upon.
 It is important that matters are not investigated by the Discloser themselves.

-- 5.4 If applicable, personal interests must be declared from the outset. - 5.5 SELEP always encourages potential Disclosers to speak up about potential serious wrongdoing in a way that they feel comfortable.
-The best way to raise a concern is to do so openly, as this makes it easier to investigate and provide feedback. - 5.6 Where a concern is raised in confidence, the Counter Fraud Team will protect the identity of the Discloser.
+- 5.4 If applicable, personal interests must be declared from the outset. - 5.5 KMEP always encourages potential Disclosers to speak up about potential serious wrongdoing in a way that they feel comfortable.
+The best way to raise a concern is to do so openly, as this makes it easier to investigate and provide feedback. - 5.6 Where a concern is raised in confidence, the Counter Fraud /Internal Audit Team will protect the identity of the Discloser.
 However, there will be circumstances where this is not possible, for example where the Discloser is an essential witness, and it would not be possible to investigate a situation further without revealing the Discloser's identity.
-Should such a situation arise, this will be discussed directly with the Discloser. - 5.7 Any concerns raised anonymously will be considered, but may prove more difficult or impossible to investigate due to the anonymous status. - 5.8 Upon receipt of the Investigation Log, the Counter Fraud Team will in the first instance consider the information you have provided, and may seek further clarification from you.
+Should such a situation arise, this will be discussed directly with the Discloser. - 5.7 Any concerns raised anonymously will be considered, but may prove more difficult or impossible to investigate due to the anonymous status. - 5.8 Upon receipt of the Investigation Log, the Counter Fraud /Internal Audit Team will in the first instance consider the information you have provided, and may seek further clarification from you. - 5.9 If a meeting is arranged, you may wish to be accompanied by a trade union representative, colleague or friend.
+The person who accompanies the Discloser should not be involved or have a direct interest in the area of work to which the concern relates.
+The meeting can be conducted over the telephone rather than face to face. - 5.10 The Counter Fraud /Internal Audit Team will review all the information provided, and if appropriate to do so, they will determine whether a wider investigation of the matter is required.